What is Mood?

 - Difficulty sleeping (oversleeping or having trouble getting/staying asleep)

 - Difficulty enjoying activities that were formerly pleasurable

 - Changes in weight or eating habits (over or undereating)

 Depression is sometimes, though not always, accompanied by thoughts of suicide.
 If you or a loved one are considering suicide/in crisis, we urge you to call 911 or use the resources here.

 How Can I Treat It?

 There are many types of treatment that cater to people’s unique needs.
 We recommend the methods below.

-Therapies like Eye Movement Desensitization and Reprocessing, Brainspotting, and Neurofeedback target the neurological activity connected to your mood.
+Therapies like Eye Movement Desensitization and Reprocessing, and Brainspotting target the neurological activity connected to your mood.
 These methods of treatment are popular because of their efficiency and the fact that they require less talk than traditional therapy.

 Psychodynamic therapy examines how early life experiences have shaped your thoughts and behaviors.
 It can be particularly helpful for those who’ve experienced depression or other challenging moods since childhood or early adolescence.

 Cognitive-Behavioral therapy challenges unhelpful thoughts or behaviors.
 It involves developing coping strategies that can be used in everyday life.